AI for Teacher Workload Reduction: What Actually Saves Time

 - Targeted intervention prep: Generate next-step tasks aligned to weakness areas.

-Where AI should not replace teacher judgment
+Where AI should not replace teacher judgement

 High-stakes grading, safeguarding concerns, and nuanced student support decisions should always remain with qualified educators.
 AI should be the assistant, not the final authority.